thelucyclub/PocketFactions/src/pocketfactions/tasks/Database format.md

     -> for each rank:
         byte Internal ID of the internal rank ByteString Name of the rank
-        IntBool Permissions of the faction, with reference to [rank.php](../Rank.php) byte Internal ID of the default internal rank int Number of members in the faction
+        LongBool Permissions of the faction, with reference to [rank.php](../faction/Rank.php) byte Internal ID of the default internal rank int Number of members in the faction
     -> for each member:
         ByteString Lowercase name of the member
         byte Internal ID of the rank of the member long last active timestamp
+    SignedLong reputation power
     short Number of chunks claimed by the faction
     -> for each chunk: (the base chunk is the first chunk shifted) SignedInt The X-index of the claimed chunk in the world